Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data: Introduction

 The paper is structured as follows.
 In Sec.~\ref{sec:sample_galaxies}, we describe the sample of galaxies analysed.
 In Secs.~\ref{sec:data_analysis} and~\ref{sec:results_statistical_analysis}, we describe the statistical analysis of the Fermi-LAT data and report the corresponding results, respectively.
 In Sec.~\ref{sec:theoretical_model}, we discuss the theoretical model we adopt to evaluate the $\gamma$-ray and neutrino fluxes from each source.
 In Sec.~\ref{sec:correlation_Fcal_Rsn}, we describe the $F_{\rm cal}$--$R_{\rm SN}$ correlation and discuss our findings.
 In Sec.~\ref{sec:diffuse}, we extrapolate our results to the diffuse $\gamma$-ray and neutrino fluxes.
 Finally, in Sec.~\ref{sec:conclusions}, we draw our conclusions.
-The paper has three appendices: in appendix~\ref{app:SED}, we report all the new spectral energy distributions (SEDs) for the sources above the $5\sigma$ discovery threshold; in appendix~\ref{app:diffuse_flux}, we discuss the properties of the diffuse spectrum; in appendix~\ref{app:Rsn_systematic_uncertainty} we comment on the impact of the systematic uncertainty affecting $R_{\rm SN}$ on our results.
+The paper has five appendices: in appendix~\ref{app:SED}, we report all the new spectral energy distributions (SEDs) for the sources above the $5\sigma$ discovery threshold; in appendix~\ref{app:diffuse_flux}, we discuss the properties of the diffuse spectrum; in appendix~\ref{app:Rsn_systematic_uncertainty} we comment on the impact of the systematic uncertainty affecting $R_{\rm SN}$ on our results; in appendix~\ref{app:power-law}, we discuss the fit of data with a power-law function and the comparison with the function used in the main text and finally in appendix~\ref{app:AGN_contamination}, we discuss on the impact of the sources with potential AGN contamination in the data fit presented in the main text.